 My work has spanned universities, music academies, public and private schools, and community projects across Latin America, Europe, and Asia.
 Institutions I’ve worked with include:

-• Universities: University of Los Andes, National University of Colombia, University of Cundinamarca, UPTC Colombia
+• Universities: Los Andes University, National University of Colombia, University of Cundinamarca, UPTC Colombia.

-• Social & Cultural Projects: Batuta Foundation, Cuarteto Ventus, Starhill Waldorf School Hong Kong, Holly See Study Mission Hong Hong, Spanish Speaking Women Association of Hong Kong, Project MuSE (Baptist University/ Hong Kong Jockey Club), Consulate General of Colombia in Hong Kong and Guangzhou
+• Social & Cultural Projects: Batuta Foundation, Colombian Youth Symphony Orchestra Foundation, Unimusica Foundation, Cuarteto Ventus, Dominican Volunteers International, Starhill Waldorf School Hong Kong, The Chinese Foundation Secondary School, Philippines Suzuki Association, El Sistema Hong Kong, Spanish-Speaking Women Association of Hong Kong, Project MuSE (Baptist University/Hong Kong Jockey Club), Consulate General of Colombia in Hong Kong and Guangzhou, and Holly See Study Mission Hong Kong.

 Inclusion & Neurodiversity